ZacCat/clean_bib/README.md

 ## Using the script

-Currently the script is hard-coded to read “library.bib” from the current directory and write to “library_clean.bib” in the current directory.
-I will shortly make this configurable.
-In the meantime edit these lines:

-    input_b = "library.bib"
-    output_b = "library_clean.bib"

 To run the script, on the command line, type:

-    python clean_bib.py
+    python clean_bib.py -i <inputfile> -o <outputfile>

 ## Customising what fields are removed

 It works by removing fields you *don’t* want, and leaving any others.
-You can customise what fields are removed by editing the line:
+You can customise what fields are removed by editing the line directly under the imports:

-    unwanted = ["doi", "url", "abstract", "file", "isbn", "link", "keyword", "mendeley-tags", "annote", "pmid", "chapter", "institution", "issn", "month"]
+    unwanted = ['interhash', 'intrahash', 'timestamp', 'biburl', 'added-at']

 Just add any fields you don’t want to this Python list.
 If you desire a field that’s being deleted, e.g. doi, url, isbn etc, then remove it from the list.